 Where Do Homeowners File Complaints Against Their HOA in Illinois?

-For complaints concerning HOA fees, a homeowner can file a complaint with the Illinois Department of Financial and Professional Regulation, the Federal Trade Commission, or the Consumer Financial Protection Bureau.
-Under the Fair Debt Collection Practices Act, homeowners may also file in state or federal court within one year of the violation date.
+If the issue involves debt collection practices or HOA fees, homeowners may file complaints with agencies such as the Illinois Department of Financial and Professional Regulation, the Federal Trade Commission, or the Consumer Financial Protection Bureau.
+You must file claims under the Fair Debt Collection Practices Act within one year of the alleged violation.

 Joining and Leaving an HOA in Illinois